Cold Email Templates, 56 Elements That Get Responses

 How do you write a good cold email?

 Good cold emails are all about tackling your lead’s pain points.
 It should use empathy to fully understand what the user needs, making them feel like you know their challenges and can help overcome them.
-They should therefore be highly personalized with customer information, tailoring it to their biggest pain point.
+They should, therefore, be highly personalized with customer information, tailoring it to their biggest pain point.

 Good cold emails give just enough information to motivate the lead to reply, focusing more on their needs and less on making a sale immediately.